 Mistake on tax return -you forget to sign and date this

 You may be one of the few that still send your return in through the post by 31 October.
 This date is three months earlier than the online filing deadline of 31st January.
 If you do this, please make sure that you sign and date the declaration before you send this to HMRC.
+Dating it after is another tax return error that some will make when sending in a paper tax return.

-HMRC guidance -Self-Assessment error or mistake
+HMRC guidance -Self Assessment error or mistake

 Paying your tax bill